 Eight memory locations (200000h-200007h) are designated as ID locations, where the user can store checksum or other code identification numbers.
-These locations are both readable and writable during normal execution through the TBLRD and TBLWT instructions or during program/verify.
+These locations are readable during normal execution through the TBLRD instruction; during program/verify, these locations are readable and writable.
 The ID locations can be read when the device is code-protected.